 - To help high school students achieve college and career readiness.

 Dual Enrollment: Non-CCAP (formerly Concurrent Enrollment)

-The purpose is to provide advanced scholastic and vocational course work to students who are determined to be ready to undertake college credit coursework.
-These students will be required to pay the Student Center Fee, Transportation Fee, and for their books.
+The purpose is to provide advanced scholastic and vocational course work to students who are determined to undertake college credit coursework.
+These students will be required to pay the Student Center Fee, Transportation Fee, and their books.

 The goal is to provide greater College educational opportunities to K12 students.

 A Dual Enrollment student (CCAP or Non-CCAP) will be admitted to VVC if the school principal or designee has determined that the student is prepared for degree applicable credit coursework.
 All students must complete VVC’s admissions application and follow the Steps to Enrollment for Dual Enrollment students.
 Home School students who wish to enroll as a Non-CCAP students must provide a copy of the affidavit filed with the California Superintendent of Public Instruction to the Admissions & Records Office before registration.
 There are unit limitations for Dual Enrollment students: Non-CCAP students are limited to 11.0 units for Fall and Spring semesters and 8.0 units for Summer and Winter semesters.
 CCAP students are limited to 15.0 units or 4 courses for the Fall and Spring semester.
 A completed Dual Enrollment form must be submitted each semester before the student can register for classes.

 Registration is the process of becoming officially enrolled or registered in your classes.

 Properly completing all steps of the most current registration process is the responsibility of the student.

 Students interested in attending Victor Valley College can view the schedule of classes online before the beginning of each semester.